Back to All Events

 What projects besides Daily Minor Planet reliably have data for participants to examine?

-The second will be announced late in September 2025 and will investigate data from the Vera C. Rubin Observatory… Stay tuned!
-Or sign up for the NASA Citizen Science Newsletter to get notified of this and other new projects as they come online.
+A new project will be announced in autumn 2025 to investigate data from the Vera C. Rubin Observatory… Sign up for the NASA Citizen Science Newsletter to get notified when this project and other new projects go live!

 And by the way, you should read up on Vera C. Rubin!
 She was a really impressive scientist and mentor.